Preconditioned Regularized Wasserstein Proximal Sampling: Introduction

 To construct such a Markov chain, a crucial theoretical component is exponential or geometric ergodicity of the chain.
 In typical Langevin methods, this is given by the Wiener diffusion term, which adds random noise at every step of the chain \cite{roberts1996exponential}.
 These chains can be interpreted as particular discretizations of SDEs, such as Euler--Maruyama in the case of the unadjusted Langevin algorithm.
 These SDEs correspond to Fokker--Planck equations \cite{risken1989fokker}, which are ODEs in density space, which in turn correspond to score-based particle evolutions based on Liouville equations \cite{kubo1963stochastic}.
 Here, the score function is defined by the gradient of the log density.

-Deviating from MCMC methods, score-based methods which crucially require knowledge of the score of the distribution at any given time-step.
+Deviating from MCMC methods, score-based methods crucially require knowledge of the score of the distribution at any given time-step.
+If the particles are evolved according to the Liouville equation

+where $\rho(t,\cdot)$ denotes the density of $X_t$ at time $t$, then the density will again evolve through a Fokker--Planck equation and converge to the desired stationary distribution.
 The difficulty manifests as at each time step, only an empirical measure is known, from which the score has to be approximated.
 Various methods of score approximation include kernel density estimation \cite{carrillo2019blob,wand1994kernel}, adaptive kernels \cite{wang2022accelerated,van2003adaptive,botev2010kernel}, and approximation using neural networks \cite{bond2021deep, chen2018neural,nijkamp2022mcmc}.
 However, many such methods suffer from mode collapse and parameter/initialization sensitivity \cite{srivastava2017veegan,li2023reducing,gramacki2018nonparametric}.

+Turning to density space, a classical discrete time approximation of the Fokker--Planck equation is the JKO method \cite{jordan1998variational}.
+This is given by the iteration of the Wasserstein proximal operator, defined as

+where $\gW_2$ is the Wasserstein-2 distance, $h>0$ is some step-size, and the minimization is taken over Wasserstein-2 space $\gP_2$.
+This is a proximal iteration on the free energy using Wasserstein-2 as the distance.
+In the composite density case, splitting algorithms can also be employed \cite{salim2020wasserstein}.
+However, one of the main issues with using this approach for a general potential is that the Wasserstein proximal is itself difficult to compute.
+Some approaches have been proposed to combat this, such as a function objective utilizing an inner sampling loop \cite{fan2022variational} or coordinate-based methods \cite{yao2024wasserstein}.